i-putu-mahendra-wijaya/cnn_202603_indonesian_food/README.md

 Simple CNN project for the BINUS course **Deep Learning and Its Application**.

-This repository contains a Jupyter notebook that:
+This repository contains Jupyter notebooks that:

 - downloads the `rizkyyk/dataset-food-classification` dataset from Kaggle,
 - performs exploratory analysis and preprocessing,
-- trains a simple Convolutional Neural Network (CNN) with TensorFlow.
+- trains a custom Convolutional Neural Network (CNN) and a VGG16-based transfer learning model with TensorFlow.

 ## Project Contents

 - `indonesian_food.ipynb`: main notebook for the project
+- `indonesian_food_question.ipynb`: question-and-answer notebook for the same dataset
 - `pyproject.toml`: Python dependencies managed with Poetry
 - `poetry.lock`: locked dependency versions
 - `dataset/`: local cache for downloaded image files